liampshaw/liampshaw.github.io/publications.md

 permalink: /publications/
 ---

 I attempt to keep this list up-to-date (last updated: 4<sup>th</sup> May 2020).
-More recent publications may be on [Google Scholar](https://scholar.google.com/citations?user=oaQPy0EAAAAJ).
+More recent publications may be on [Google Scholar](https://scholar.google.com/citations?user=oaQPy0EAAAAJ). ⁺ denotes equal contribution by authors.

 ## 2020